sysdiglabs/promcat-resources/resources/aws-eks/INSTALL.md

 # Prerequisites
 KSM and cAdvisor generates a high number of metrics.
-As the Sysdig Agent has a limit of timesieres that can send to Sysdig Monitor, you have to deploy a Prometheus server and create the recording rules that we provide.
+As the Sysdig Agent has a limit of time series that can send to Sysdig Monitor, you have to deploy a Prometheus server and create the recording rules that we provide.
 This way, we will filter only the metrics that we need.

 To deploy a Prometheus server you will need:
 * [helm](https://helm.sh/docs/intro/install/)